Paper Loop Lady Bug

 - Glue

-- Wiggle Eyes (Optional)
+- Wiggle eyes, optional

 Instructions

-- Print lady bug pattern.
+- Print the ladybug pattern.

-- Glue the body into a loop.
+- Glue the body strip into a loop.

-- Glue on wiggle eyes.
+- Glue on wiggle eyes, or draw eyes with a marker.

-- Cut out a leaf shape.
+- Cut a leaf shape from green card stock.

 Patterns, Templates and Printables

-Click on a pattern to open it in a new window to print in the correct size
+Click on the pattern to open it in a new window and print it at the correct size.